15 Best Things to Do in Petrified Forest National Park

 4. Route 66 Studebaker

-Petrified Forest National Park is the only National Park in the U.S. with a portion of the Historic Route 66 passing right through!
+Petrified Forest National Park is the only National Park in the U.S. with a portion of Historic Route 66 passing right through!

-However, this all goes without saying that only traces of the Mother Road can be found in Petrified Forest today, but even so, I highly recommend stopping at the 1932 Studebaker pullout, to see and learn most about what the historic highway meant to the United States in its early automobile history.
+However, this all goes without saying that only traces of the Mother Road can actually be found in Petrified Forest today, but even so, I highly recommend stopping at the 1932 Studebaker pullout, to see and learn most about what the historic highway meant to the United States in its early automobile history.

 Google Maps Directions: Route 66 Pullout